sleeptoken/zettelkasten/Dynamic Instrumentation.md

 - An alternative to patching the APK is to run Frida server on our device. ( Frida server requires a root device )
 - makes interfacing with applications very easy 'cause you don't have to patch every single APK you want to work on

 If you have a rooted device, you can also run `frida-server` instead of patching the APK.
-You can download frida-server on the [Github Releases Page of Frida](https://github.com/frida/frida/releases) ([frida-server-16.5.2-android-arm64.xz](https://github.com/frida/frida/releases/download/16.5.2/frida-server-16.5.2-android-arm64.xz)).
+You can download Frida-server on the [Github Releases Page of Frida](https://github.com/frida/frida/releases) ([frida-server-16.5.2-android-arm64.xz](https://github.com/frida/frida/releases/download/16.5.2/frida-server-16.5.2-android-arm64.xz)).
 Note that it comes `xz` compressed, so you have to extract it (`xz -d` on unixoid systems, 7zip on for example Windows).

 To install it in an emulator we can `adb push` the server over: